domcorvasce/Aki/README.md

 # Aki

-A lightweight VM for running Linux under macOS using the [Virtualization.framework](https://developer.apple.com/documentation/virtualization).
+A simple VM for running Linux under macOS using the [Virtualization.framework](https://developer.apple.com/documentation/virtualization).

 ## Requirements